lorenzomighie/3D-Camera-Calibration/README.md

 ## State Definition

-Such an optimization task requires non-linear least squares optimization applied to 8 parameters: fx, fy, cx, cy, p1, p2, d1, d2, therefore the state vector is the vector containing this 8 elements.
+Such an optimization task requires non-linear least squares optimization applied to 8 parameters: fx, fy, cx, cy, p1, p2, d1, d2, therefore the state vector X is the vector containing this 8 elements.

 ## Data available